jvican/jvican.github.io/content/post/from-45s-to-1s.md

 +++
-title = "From 45s to 1s compile times"
-description = "A tour on profiling of compilation times to understand the cost of automatic generic derivation." date = "2018-05-20T10:00:00+01:00"
+title = "Reduce compile times of macros and implicits" description = "A tour on profiling of compilation times to understand the cost of automatic generic derivation and the use of Shapeless." date = "2018-05-20T10:00:00+01:00"
 +++